Mother Has 'Handmaid's Tale' Moment With Customs And Border Protection Agent

 Acosta told Buzzfeed, “I was shocked, but understood.
 I didn’t have any of those documents because we have traveled together internationally very often since she was a baby and I’ve never needed them.”
 After explaining this to him, Acosta claims the customs agent “told me my life would have been easier if I had taken my husband’s last name.”

-Acosta informed the agent that was no long married to Sybonae’s father and had since remarried after getting divorced.
-The agent then allegedly asked if she had her divorce decree on hand to prove this, but said no.
+Acosta informed the agent that was no longer married to Sybonae’s father and had since remarried after getting divorced.
+The agent then allegedly asked if she had her divorce decree on hand to prove this, but she said no.

-After more questioning, Acosta claims the agent suggested that she might be a human trafficker because she had no legal documents on hand to prove that Sybonae is her daughter, and was then led into a back room, where she and her daughter sat in silence for a while.
+After more questioning, Acosta claims the agent suggested that she might be a human trafficker because she had no legal documents on hand to prove that Sybonae is her daughter and was then led into a back room, where she and her daughter sat in silence for a while.

 “It felt like an eternity but I finally went up to one of them and demanded to know what was going on,” Acosta said.
 The agent, however, told her all the documents she should have had on hand to prove that Sybonae is her child.